wger-project/docs/docs/development/frontend.rst

   yarn start

-Runs the app in the development mode.
-Open http://localhost:3000 in the browser.
+and open http://localhost:3000 in the browser.

 To run the tests::